OrchardCMS/OrchardDoc/Documentation/Automation-test-guidance.markdown

 <http://www.julmar.com/blog/mark/PermaLink,guid,e47f09cc-e893-46a6-aa13-7202d4e50986.aspx>

 ## Running tests against different browsers
 In order to run all tests on different browsers, and reuse the same test logics.
 The test code saves browsers settings in the excel file.
-Test team developed a script, which adds browser settings, such as “*opera”, “*iexplore” and e.t.c to the excel files.
+Test team developed a script, which adds browser settings, such as "*opera", "*iexplore" and e.t.c to the excel files.
 So in test case automation phase, just put test data in the excel files is fine.
 The script is run before any tests, which adds browser settings to all excel files and copy the files to %TestOutputDir%.

 There is another way to launch different browser, selenium remote control sever has a switch called -forcedBrowserMode, this switch overrides settings (hard code brower string) in ocde.
 This is also quite convenient while debugging test failures.